How To Cook Rice

 Choose the Type of Rice You’re Going to Use

-The type of rice you’re using has much to do with ensuring it comes out perfectly.
+The type of rice you’re using has a lot to do with whether it comes out perfectly.
 When you’re at the grocery store and looking at different bags of rice, you might notice that some of the bags say “short-grain rice,” “medium-grain rice,” and others say “extra long grain.”
-If you’re using medium-grain rice, you’ll use a ratio of equal parts water and parts rice in the pot.
+If you’re using medium-grain rice, use equal parts water and rice in the pot.

 Add Oil to Your Rice Pot

 Grab a pot large enough to cook the rice.
 If you’re fixing enough to feed your whole family, a medium saucepan may not be large enough.
 In some cultures, the pot used for rice is known as a Caldero.
-You must have a non-stick pot with a lid to ensure that you can properly cook the rice on your stovetop.
+You must have a non-stick pot with a lid to properly cook rice on your stovetop.
 Next, add a tablespoon of oil to the pot.

 While the exact type of oil isn’t too important, it’s best to use olive or vegetable oil.
-Turn the stove’s heat to medium-high heat and let the oil get hot.
+Turn the stove heat to medium-high and let the oil heat.
 Colombian Caldero, 4.8 Quart, Silver

 Rinse and Add Your Rice

 Measure the rice you plan to use, pour it into a colander, and begin rinsing it with cool water in the sink.
-Not everyone agrees with rinsing rice, but removing that excess starch is a great way to get fluffy rice and prevent the rice from having a mushy texture you might not like.
+Not everyone agrees with rinsing rice, but removing excess starch is a great way to get fluffy rice and prevent a mushy texture you might not like.

 Once you’ve rinsed your rice for a minute or two, be sure to hold it in place, pour out any extra water into the sink, and then add it to the cooking pot with the hot oil.
-Use a plastic or wooden spoon for stirring the rice to give the rice a good mix.
+Use a plastic or wooden spoon to stir the rice for a good mix.

 Rinsing Rice